 Window coverings: mini-blinds 1995 - simple, clean lines, and unobtrusive.
 2" blinds 2012 - wider slats are reminiscent of Jim's childhood home and create a dramatic shutter pattern of sunlight.
 2018: blackout solid pull-down screens.

 Door handles in the house and office are lever style for easier operation, especially when hands are full or wet.

-Electrical outlets and switches in the house and office are the flat Decora style, some are dimmers and some are illuminated for easy locating at night.
+Electrical outlets and switches in the house and office are flat Decora style, some are dimmers and some switches are illuminated for easy locating at night.

 All water control valves in the house and office are single lever.

 The series of three round heat/ac vents are aligned with the front windows and angled in the corner rooms.

 Alignments & order

 Seating units align with the height of the dining/end tables and the coffee tables.